adarmaori/RISC-V/README.md

  - [ ] Probably gonna need a big refactor, mainly for lowering verbosity (maybe)
  - [ ] Add interfaces for external memory

+NOTE: DO I NEED TO ADD OUTPUTS FOR STAGE REGISTER VARIABLES INDIVIDUALLY FOR THINGS LIKE FORWARDING CONTROL?
+SEEMS TO PREVENT A BUNCH OF RACE CONDIOTIONS